ben-arnold/washb-geopair/README.md

 ### System Requirements

-All analyses were run using R software version 4.3.0 on Mac OSX Big Sur using the RStudio IDE (https://www.rstudio.com).
+All analyses were run using R software version 4.3.2 on Mac OSX Monterey using the RStudio IDE (https://www.rstudio.com).

 `> sessionInfo()`

-`R version 4.3.0 (2023-04-21)`
+`R version 4.3.2 (2023-10-31)`

 `Platform: aarch64-apple-darwin20 (64-bit)`